top of page

 Four Segments

 One end of the resources axis (horizontal axis) is “scarcity,” and the other end is “abundance.”
-One end of the Policy axis (vertical) is “utopian equality,” and the other end is “hierarchy/sharp class separation.”
+One end of the policy axis (vertical) is “utopian equality,” and the other end is “hierarchy/sharp class separation.”

 Finally, the author divides the area between the axis into four segments with a theoretical approach by saying, “During the post-capitalist era, global economies will evolve into one of these four models: (1) Communism, (2) Socialism, (3) Rentism, or (4) Exterminism.”